tgrecojs/logseq/logseq/version-files/base/pages/@endo___daemon.md

 ## `servePort`
 id:: 64fc1e40-f285-40df-8355-0c82a67ae8d5
-collapsed:: true
 	- investigate usage of websockets within endo
 	- ### Action Item
-		- LATER add the logic for renaming a value in the pet storre directy fro the UI.
 	- ## Adding `rename` behaviors
 	- #### AI Chat
 		- Thomas Greco: how can i register an event handler that watches for an html element that has a contenteditable attribute that watches for the element to change? will the DOM APIs "onchange"  handlerr be sufficient? please proide an example